epfl-ada/ada-2025-project-adacore42/README.md

-# <center> **Humor as a Mirror: Social Attitudes, Politics, and Biases in the The New Yorker Caption Contest**
+# **Humor as a Mirror: Social Attitudes, Politics, and Biases in the The New Yorker Caption Contest**

 ## **Abstract**
-<center> *A 150-word description of the project idea and goals.
+*A 150-word description of the project idea and goals.
 What’s the motivation behind your project?
 What story would you like to tell, and why?*

 Humor is a universal yet complex form of expression.
 The more we think about it and the more complexes it becomes!
 An example of humor purposes could be in the way of dealing with more ‘serious’ matters [1] or easing social  tensions and establishing social bonds [2].